aleale14/aleale14.github.io/_posts/read/2019-11-26-CompetenceManagement.md

     - consistency in the assessment is a big challenge: the larger the company, the higher the number of managers assessing employees, the more difficult to ensure a consistent assessment.
     - very often, the catalogue lags behind and does not capture emerging competences, thus making very difficult if not impossible to identify and start to groom employees with capabilities in emerging areas.
     - effort to maintain and update the competence catalogue could be consistent.
-    - somewhat low employee experience - feeling of being put in a box and unclear individual value proposition if not properly connected with development possibilities
+    - somewhat low employee experience - feeling of being put in a box and unclear individual value proposition if not properly connected with development possibilities.

-### 3. Providing an overview of generic competences needed for generic roles
+## 3. Providing an overview of generic competences needed for generic roles
 Generic personae reflecting muster profiles in the company are created and employees are asked to emulate these role models.

 - PRO
     - very easy to setup, update and modify.
     - can be used to set up a minimum common denominator among groups of employees.